Cubital tunnel syndrome

 How do I care for my scar?

-Your scar may become sensitive to touch while it heals, so it is very important to start to massage your scar around two weeks after surgery.
-You do this with a small amount of water-based hand cream for up to eight weeks after surgery.
+Your scar may become sensitive to touch while it heals.
+It is very important to start to massage your scar around 2 weeks after surgery.
+You do this with a small amount of water-based hand cream for up to 8 weeks after surgery.
 This will help to soften the scar tissue and reduce its sensitivity.

 For more information on scar massage, please ask a member of staff for a copy of the Trust’s Scar Massage leaflet.